Skip to Content

 Spring clean-ups are cool and all, but what’s better than getting it out of the way before the year ends?

-Plus, you can donate old clothes you no longer wear to local charities.
-They need more clothing donations than ever during the winter, after all!
+You can also donate old clothes you no longer wear to local charities.
+After all, they need more clothing donations during the winter than ever!

 10. Volunteer At a Local Charity

-Not only is helping the less fortunate a wonderful way to learn about others, but it’s also a great way to practice gratitude and spread that Christmas spirit.
+Helping the less fortunate is not only a wonderful way to learn about others, but it’s also a great way to practice gratitude and spread that Christmas spirit.

-Even though many people choose to donate to their favorite charities during the holiday season, getting your hands dirty and gifting your time to others is an amazing way to give back and to create memories with those you love.
+Even though many people choose to donate to their favorite charities during the holiday season, volunteering and giving your time to others is an amazing way to give back and create memories with those you love.

-This year, we’ll be collecting items to donate to local families who could use a bit of holiday cheer.
+You can collect items to donate and place in a Christmas Eve box or fill Christmas food baskets for local families who could use a bit of holiday cheer.

 11. Make a Christmas Craft

-There are SO many awesome Christmas crafts that it would be impossible to make them all.
+There are SO many awesome Christmas crafts that it would be impossible to make all of them.

-Look around your house to see what craft supplies you already have and I bet you’ll be able to find a cute Christmas craft to make with them.
+Look around your house to see what craft supplies you already have.
+I bet you’ll be able to find cute Christmas decor to make with them.

 I’m pretty partial to Christmas paper crafts because we always have a stack of colorful paper to use.